- Chart

 Disclaimers:

-The data provided is for informational purposes only and should not be considered investment advice.
-Past performance is not indicative of future results.
-Investors should conduct their own due diligence before making any investment decisions.
+This information is for educational purposes only and should not be considered investment advice.
+Performance data is historical and not indicative of future results.
+Investing in ETFs involves risks, including the potential loss of principal.
+Investors should consult with a qualified financial advisor before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.